 Plumosa group

-These have the flowers that look like flames or plumes of feathers.
+“The ‘plume’ type has upright feathery flowers.
+They come in a range of colors; yellow, red, orange, salmon and pink,” Yiesla says.
 An outstanding example is a variety called ‘Flamma Orange.’
 It produces orange flowers on small plants that grow to just under one foot.
 This variety received a national All-America Selections award in 2022.

 Cristata group